nuelst/fixpart/README.md

-# 🔧 Fix Disk - Automatic Partition Repair Script
+# 🔧 FixPart - Automatic Partition Repair Script

 An intelligent bash script to automatically repair corrupted partitions on Ubuntu/Linux systems, with support for multiple filesystem types.